Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Bacopa Monnieri?

-The anxiety reduction data is secondary but real.
-Multiple trials note reduced anxiety scores as a consistent secondary finding - not surprising given bacopa's traditional use as a calming herb.
+The anxiety angle is a side benefit, but it is a real one.
+Several trials picked up lower anxiety scores as a consistent secondary finding, which fits bacopa's long traditional use as a calming herb.

 Does It Work?
 The Evidence